ccardelle/ccg-pet/README.md

 > Very basic front-end display for fetched API data.
 Backend is Node with Express, Mongo as the database. using React for the front end.
 No style libraries were used.
 > Seeded the database manually to simulate fetching from an API.
+>It was important that I minimize API calls.
+Initial page load pulls the API data and then all filtering is done on it locally.

 ## Things I Would Have Changed (given more time)